MicrosoftDocs/power-platform/power-virtual-agents/preview/clone-existing-bot.md

 ---
-title: "Create a preview bot from the content of an existing bot (Preview)"
+title: "Create a preview bot from the content of an existing bot (preview)"
 description: "Create a new preview bot by cloning the content from an existing bot in Power Virtual Agents preview." ms.date: 10/10/2022 ms.topic: article